 Preparing for sale

 This is the time to focus on doing what you do and doing it well.
-Don’t waste time thinking about who might buy.
+Don’t waste time thinking about who might buy you.

 It’s critical that you protect intellectual property.
-You might find yourself under pressure to transfer intellectual property ownership, but resist this at all costs and be very careful with the contracts you sign.
+You might find yourself under pressure to transfer intellectual property ownership but resist this at all costs and be very careful with the contracts you sign.
 Don’t take legal shortcuts.
-If you have to give liability, make sure you have an endpoint.
+If you have to incur a potential liability in a contract, make sure you have an endpoint or have some way to show that the liability has been discharged or can be quantified.

 To lead a business through a successful sale, you don’t need to have everyone working on it.
-It’s important to keep ‘business as usual’, so you want as few people as possible caught up in the sale.
+It’s important to keep ‘business as usual’, so you want as few people as possible caught up in the sale to allow others to concentrate on running the business.
+I cannot state highly enough what a massive distraction the company sale process can be and you have to remember that the sale may not go through at all and you want the business to be able to carry on and grow.

 Another risk to manage is time.
 Open-ended timeframes will wear everyone down.
 Create some time pressure on the process to drive it forward, and don’t allow yourself to be dictated to on the deadlines.